Alpha, Beta, Gamma: Types of Ionizing Radiation

 What’s pretty interesting is that the release of these particles occurs at a certain energy, which makes it easy to identify the exact element doing the emitting.
-Along with alpha particles, detection of beta particles in this manner is the principle behind radiometric dating techniques.
+Along with alpha particles, the detection of beta particles in this manner is the principle behind radiometric dating techniques.

 Gamma and X-Ray Radiation

 Gamma (γ) radiation takes the form of high energy photons; photons of light are simply packets of energy!
 Gamma rays have the shortest wavelength in the electromagnetic spectrum, and hence the highest amount of energy.
 They are ionizing simply because they have the energy to ionize atoms, thereby causing chemical reactions.